Advance Your Career in Education

 Mental Health in Education Specialization

 Develop skills to examine social and emotional development and learn how mental health concerns present themselves throughout the developmental stages of students.
 This is a mental health focus for educators, school building or district staff, classroom teachers, or those impacting students' learning.
 Courses provide those on the front lines with the tools to recognize how and when to refer to mental health professionals for services or community resources.
-This program does not lead to professional certification in a mental health position, such as a school counselor, school psychologist, or child psychologist.
+This program does not lead to professional licensure or certification for any mental health position, such as a school counselor, school psychologist, or child psychologist, in any state or U.S. territory.